skoolkid/skoolkit/sphinx/source/commands.rst

 produce a control file.
 If the file specified by the ``--map`` option already exists, any addresses it contains will be merged with those of the instructions executed.

+The ``--flags`` option sets flags that control the playback of RZX frames when interrupts are enabled.
+If an RZX file fails to play to completion, setting one or more of these flags may help. ``FLAGS`` is the sum of the following values, chosen according to the desired outcome:

+* 1 - When the last instruction in a frame is either 'LD A,I' or 'LD A,R', reset bit 2 of the flags register.
+This is the expected behaviour of a real Z80, but some RZX files fail when this flag is set.

+* 2 - When the last instruction in a frame is 'EI', and the next frame is a short one (i.e. has a fetch count of 1 or 2), block the interrupt in the next frame.
+By default, and according to RZX convention, `rzxplay.py` accepts an interrupt at the start of every frame except the first, regardless of whether the instruction just executed would normally block it.
+However, some RZX files contain a short frame immediately after an 'EI' to indicate that the interrupt should in fact be blocked, and therefore require this flag to be set to play back correctly.

 If ``OUTFILE`` is given, and ends with either '.z80' or '.szx', then a snapshot in the corresponding format is written when playback ends.
 Similarly, if